mictran8500/Algorithms-Course/Quick Sort/README.md

-Functions are comments in this file refer quick sort as "partition sort" because at the time my professor withheld the name of the sorting algorithm to discourage students from looking up the solution.
+Functions and comments in this file refer to quick sort as "partition sort" because at the time my professor withheld the name of the sorting algorithm to discourage students from looking up the solution.